By Roy Burner (Minister of the Gospel)

 A Bible commentary noted: It is unfortunate that we are entering a period of time that not only the world cannot see the Spirit of truth; but many in the church have lost sight of Him as well.
 Worldliness is replacing sanctification, righteousness, and holiness.

-Scripture reveals of having a form of godliness but denying the power thereof: from such turn away (2 Timothy 3:5).
+Scripture tells of having a form of godliness but denying the power thereof: from such turn away (2 Timothy 3:5).
 A Bible commentary noted: Having a form of godliness is mere external show of religion, pretending great piety and holiness; outwardly righteous before men, having but a mask of godliness, a form of sound words, a scheme of truths, which they profess to hold, maintain, and preserve.

 Denying the power thereof is to profess religion and godliness, the fear of God, and the pure worship of him, yet in works deny such.
 They have not the power of God's Spirit and are strangers to powerful holiness.

 A Bible dictionary defined godliness as piety towards God and of conduct which springs from a proper relationship with Him.
 It is not done from a sense of duty (being but a form of godliness), but that spontaneous virtue that comes from the indwelling of Christ that reflects Him.

 Scripture reveals: He that say he abides in him ought himself (the believer) also so to walk even as he walked (1 John 2:6).
-With the indwelling presence of God's Spirit one can emulate the same devotion to God; walking accordingly, which goes far beyond a mere form of godliness.
+With the indwelling presence of God's Spirit one can reflect the same devotion to God; walking accordingly, which goes far beyond a mere form of godliness.

 The prophet Jeremiah, in speaking the words of the Lord: Am I a god at hand, saith the Lord, and not a god afar off (Jeremiah 23:23)?
 The prophet Isaiah, in speaking the words of the Lord: This people draws near me with their mouth, and with their lips do honor me, but have removed their heart far from me, and their fear toward me is taught by the precept of men (Isaiah 29:13).
 A form of godliness necessitated these corrective words.